A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: REAL DATA APPLICATION

 \textbf{Results}.
-For the targeted-federated learning analysis, we applied the proposed bootstrap procedure described in Section \ref{method extension} and found that all datasets from $2010-2016$ were transportable to the analysis of the year $2017$.
+In the targeted-federated analysis, the proposed bootstrap procedure described in Section \ref{method extension} identified all $2010-2016$ cohorts as transportable to the $2017$ target cohort.
 The estimated log odds ratios from three approaches, i.e., Target only, Fed-SSnaive, and Fed-BS, are summarized in Figure \ref{fig:forest_plot_main}, with corresponding 95\% confidence intervals constructed via bootstrapping.
 All three estimators detected a significant positive main effect from OR/IF and a significant negative interaction effect from OR/IF by sex.
 These findings suggest that OR/IF is more likely to result in unfavorable recovery than HA for Black patients without pre-fracture diagnosis of ADRD, and that sex acts as a significant effect modifier, leading to differential treatment effects (Figure \ref{fig:forest_plot_subgroup}).
-Additionally, both the Fed-BS and Fed-SSnaive approaches captured a significant association between pre-facture ADRD and worse recovery outcome, whereas the target-only estimator did not identify this effect as significant.
+Additionally, both the Fed-BS and Fed-SSnaive approaches captured a significant association between pre-fracture ADRD and worse recovery outcome, whereas the target-only estimator did not identify this effect as significant.
 In general, Fed-BS and Fed-SSnaive produced narrower confidence intervals, indicating the utility of federated learning in improving estimation efficiency.
-However, in this particular case study, we did not observe a significant difference in point estimate or uncertainty between the Fed-BS and Fed-SSnaive estimators.

-Moreover, we also observe consistent results in sensitivity analyses where we considered fewer than $5$ days or $20$ days as thresholds in the definition of the outcome, in place of the $10$-day cutoff used in the primary analysis (Section 2.1 of the Supplementary Material).
+However, in this particular case study, we did not observe a significant difference in point estimates or uncertainty between the Fed-BS and Fed-SSnaive estimators.
+Moreover, we observed consistent results in sensitivity analyses where we considered fewer than $5$ days or $20$ days as thresholds in the definition of the outcome, in place of the $10$-day cutoff used in the primary analysis (Section 3.2 of the Supplementary Material).